 Preserving

 Freshness is one of Japanese green tea's most important qualities.
 Unlike dry oxidized teas such as black or oolong, it does not last forever!
-Therefore, Japanese green tea needs to be stored carefully to preserve it's essential freshness.
+Therefore, Japanese green tea needs to be stored carefully to preserve its essential freshness.

 "Aracha" tea leaves, just after harvest and processing by farmers, are brought to the factory.
-"Aracha" tea leaves are finished: sorted, dried, blended, and on so on.
+"Aracha" tea leaves are finished: sorted, dried, blended, and so on.
 Then they are vacuum packed in 20kg (44.1lb) bags, and stored in a special cold storage chamber.
 Temperature in the cold storage chamber is kept at 0C (32F) to 5C (41F) throughout the year.

 The finished tea leaves are repackaged into smaller size bags just before shipment to our customers around the world.
 The remaining tea leaves are vacuum packed and stored in the cold storage chamber again.
 The smaller size bags are packaged with nitrogen in order to keep the tea in good condition even during international delivery.